akashdip2001/C-coding-Day_1/README.md

        v)   1_c <br/>
 ```
 answer is 1 & 4 ,
 alphabet and numbers is identifiers and special characters are underscore and dollar sign.
-And identifiers can't start with numbers & special characters.So the ans is 1 & 4 .
+And identifiers can't start with numbers & special characters.
+So the ans is 1 & 4 .
 ```
 <a href="https://www.youtube.com/c/akash aot" class="previous">&laquo; Previous</a> <br/>
 <a href="https://akashdip2001.github.io/C-cording-Day_2/" class="next">Next &raquo;</a>